Kevin27954/Pace_Honor_Thesis/README.md

 > 1 star = Impossible to get I guess
 > 2 star = you used custom syntax
 > 3 star = you used normal syntax?
-- [ ] Gamify the experience of learning the 3 more important data structures - (Arrays, LinkedList, Trees)
+- [ ] Gamify the experience of learning the 3 more important data structures - (Arrays, LinkedList, Trees) (Based on time constraits, might go in to gutter)
 > ASCII art RPG in the terminal experience.
 > We have them run little quest helping out villagers and their problems
 > using the correct data structures.